seker212/Discord_bot/README.md

 ### Docker run <a id="tc13"></a>

-Here steps for use of deployable version of DiscordBot.
+Here are the steps to use a deployable version of DiscordBot.
 Default Docker Hub image can be found [here](https://hub.docker.com/r/seker212/discord_bot)

 #### Enviroment informations <a id="tc131"></a>

-Running in docker requires setting important evnviromental variables as well as some volumes for files that should be accessible after shutdown of container.
+Running in docker requires setting important environmental variables as well as some volumes for files that should be accessible after shutdown of container.

 Variables marked with `Seq server` are referenced to different image for running Seq toghether with DiscordBot more details [here](https://datalust.co/seq)